 Why do people buy life insurance?

 No matter how the money is used, the general idea behind a life insurance benefit is to provide peace of mind to those left behind.
-Instead of worrying about money, your family members can instead focus on what’s really important: providing emotional support to each other and taking care of themselves.
+A lump sum benefit is paid out in the event of your death or terminal illness diagnosis and this money can be used by your family however it is needed.